strumpac/traveltracker/README.md

 ## 🎗 License

-This project is released under a **free and open-source MIT License** 🆓✨
+This project is released under a **free and open-source MIT License**.
-Feel free to use, modify, and share it as you like!
+Feel free to use, modify, and share as you like.

 ---